Inspired by Marcus Garvey, he innovated worker cooperative financing and legal strategies

 “I wanted to go to law school for social change.
 I wanted to learn about how to accumulate capital from a large number of people with small numbers of contributions.
 I wanted to figure out, how could we do what Marcus Garvey did.?
 Marcus Garvey was ultimately busted, jailed, excommunicated.
 I’m not sure the details of what the allegations were, but we know it was a black man amassing a tremendous amount of power and amassing the wealth of the black community.
 I wonder to this day, particularly after reading Collective Courage by Jessica Gordon-Nembhard: What if Garvey had been successful?
 What model would that have created in terms of African Americans basically accumulating capital for-profit enterprises and setting up enterprises?”

-Arrington’s first job upon graduation from law school were with a Minority Enterprise Small Business Investment Company, Minority Venture Capital, which were private companies that invested in minority-owned or small companies.
+Arrington’s first job upon graduation from law school was with a Minority Enterprise Small Business Investment Company, Minority Venture Capital, which was a private company that invested in minority-owned or small companies.
 Arrington organized it while a law student.
 He then joined the US Securities and Exchange Commission as an attorney.
 At the SEC, Arrington was working with civil rights lawyers.
 He would call on that experience when he started working with the Federation of Southern Cooperatives where he learned about forming organizations to develop grassroots democratically-run companies.

 Southern Black Farmers First Taught Him About Cooperatives